siliconflow/onediff/README_ENTERPRISE.md

 ### Online Quantization

-Select *onediff_diffusion_model* in scripts, and a checkbox labeled *Model Quantization(int8) Speed Up* will appear below (as shown in the figure).
+Select *onediff_diffusion_model* in script, and a checkbox labeled *Model Quantization(int8) Speed Up* will appear below (as shown in the figure).
 By ticking this checkbox, you can use the online quantization function.

 <img src="./imgs/Enterprise_Tutorial_WebUI.png">